rbisdorff/Digraph3/docSphinx/tutorial.rst

 ..
 [BAR-1991] Barthélemy J.-P. and Guenoche A. (1991), *Trees and Proximities Representations*, Wiley, ISBN: 978-0471922636.

 ..
-[SCH-1985] Schmidt G. and Ströhlein Th.
-(1985), *On kernels of graphs and solutions of games: a synopsis based on relations and fixpoints*.
-SIAM, J. Algebraic Discrete Methods, 6, 1985, 54–65.

-..
-[BER-1958] Berge C. (2001), *The theory of graphs*.
-Dover Publications Inc. 2001.
-First published in English by Methuen & Co Ltd., London 1962.
-Translated from a French edition by Dunod, Paris 1958.

-..
 [KRU-1956] Kruskal J.B.
 (1956), *On the shortest spanning subtree of a graph and the traveling salesman problem*, Proceedings of the American Mathematical Society.
 7: 48–50.

-..
-[KEN-1938] Kendall M.G.
-(1938), *A New Measure of Rank Correlation*.
-Biometrica 30:81–93

 .. |location_link4| raw:: html